-The Vendor must maintain a current list of all Vendor’s Agents with access to BYU Data and promptly provide a copy of the list to BYU upon request.
-The Vendor must perform pre‐hiring background screening for all of the Vendor’s Agents with access to BYU Data.
-The Vendor must also train Vendor’s Agents to comply with these requirements, as well as any applicable requirements in the Service Agreement, and obtain from each of Vendor’s Agents a signed agreement with covenants of confidentiality at least as restrictive as those contained in the Service Agreement.
+The Vendor will maintain a current list of all Vendor’s Agents with access to BYU Data and promptly provide a copy of the list to BYU upon request.
+The Vendor will perform pre‐hiring background screening for all of the Vendor’s Agents with access to BYU Data.
+The Vendor will also train Vendor’s Agents to comply with these requirements, as well as any applicable requirements in the Service Agreement, and obtain from each of Vendor’s Agents a signed agreement with covenants of confidentiality at least as restrictive as those contained in the Service Agreement.

 ACQUISITION AND VENDOR MANAGEMENT

-The Vendor must ensure that only reputable products and, if permitted, downstream vendors are used in Services.
-Where the Service Agreement permits use of downstream vendors, these requirements must be contractually required for downstream vendors.
+The Vendor will ensure that only reputable products and, if permitted, downstream vendors are used in Services.
+Where the Service Agreement permits use of downstream vendors, these requirements will be contractually required for downstream vendors.

 INVENTORY AND ASSET MANAGEMENT

-The Vendor must maintain an accurate inventory of hardware and software products used for the Services and promptly provide a copy to BYU upon request.
+The Vendor will maintain an accurate inventory of hardware and software products used for the Services and promptly provide a copy to BYU upon request.

 SECURE CONFIGURATIONS AND PATCHING

-Infrastructure and platform systems, such as (physical and virtual) servers, databases, storage systems, and network devices used for the Services must use vendor-supported software with the latest security patches, and configured according to industry best practice guidelines.
+Infrastructure and platform systems, such as (physical and virtual) servers, databases, storage systems, and network devices used for the Services, will use vendor-supported software with the latest security patches, and configured according to industry best practice guidelines.

-The Vendor must (i) store all BYU Data in the continental United States, except where provides specific written consent; (ii) provide to BYU, upon request, the physical location of each and every server that may Process or store BYU Data, all Third-Party Hosting Services used by Vendor in connection with the Services, and the identity of and business relationship will all Vendor’s Agents used to fulfill the Services (including providers of Third-Party Hosting Services); and (iii) provide at least seven days’ written notice to BYU before any server physical location changes.
+The Vendor will (i) store all BYU Data in the continental United States, except where express prior written approval has been obtained from BYU; (ii) provide to BYU, upon request, the physical location of each and every server that may Process or store BYU Data, all Third-Party Hosting Services used by Vendor in connection with the Services, and the identity of and business relationship will all Vendor’s Agents used to fulfill the Services (including providers of Third-Party Hosting Services); and (iii) provide at least seven days’ written notice to BYU before the physical location of any server changes.

 DATA RETURN AND PURGE

 BYU retains ownership of BYU Data.
-Upon termination of the Service Agreement, Vendor must immediately return all BYU Data in its possession to BYU and purge it from its systems upon termination of agreement.
+Upon termination of the Service Agreement, Vendor will immediately return all BYU Data in its possession to BYU and will purge all BYU Data from its systems.

 SEARCH, RETENTION, AND DESTRUCTION OF DATA

-Vendor must develop and enable data search, retention, and destruction capabilities to allow BYU to implement its data retention programs, efficiently achieve litigation holds, and locate, collect and preserve data, including metadata.
-Vendor must create and deploy processes and controls that allow for the effective and efficient authentication of BYU Data.
-Immediately upon notice by BYU of a litigation hold relative to BYU Data, Vendor must maintain and preserve the integrity of BYU’s Data, suspend the deletion of all BYU’s Data subject to the litigation hold, and ensure ready access to BYU Data by BYU or its legal representatives.
+Vendor will develop and enable data search, retention, and destruction capabilities to allow BYU to implement its data retention programs, efficiently achieve litigation holds, and locate, collect, and preserve data, including metadata.
+Vendor will create and deploy processes and controls that allow for the effective and efficient authentication of BYU Data.
+Immediately upon notice by BYU of a litigation hold relative to BYU Data, Vendor will maintain and preserve the integrity of BYU’s Data, suspend the deletion of all BYU’s Data subject to the litigation hold, and ensure ready access to BYU Data by BYU or its legal representatives.

-Vendor must notify BYU within 24 hours of the service of any subpoena or other legal process seeking BYU Data, and will assist and cooperate with BYU in responding to such legal process.
-In addition, Vendor must make reasonable efforts not to release BYU Data pending the outcome of such legal process.
+Vendor will notify BYU within 24 hours of the service of any subpoena or other legal process seeking BYU Data, and will assist and cooperate with BYU in responding to such legal process.
+In addition, Vendor will make reasonable best efforts not to release BYU Data pending the outcome of such legal process.

 NETWORK AND BOUNDARY PROTECTION

-The Vendor must maintain reasonable inbound and outbound security restrictions for application and network communications associated with BYU Data and related services.
-Where possible, BYU Data must be maintained on non‐shared servers, instances, and databases.
+The Vendor will maintain reasonable inbound and outbound security restrictions for application and network communications associated with BYU Data and related services.
+Where possible, BYU Data will be maintained on non‐shared servers, instances, and databases.

 VULNERABILITY DETECTION AND REMEDIATION

-Frequent vulnerability detection and remediation must be performed for all compute environments where BYU Data is located and for any Vendor management systems and services that could impact the security of BYU Data.
+Frequent vulnerability detection and remediation will be performed for all computing environments where BYU Data is located and for any Vendor management systems and services that could impact the security of BYU Data.

-The Vendor must maintain information, application, and service resilience adequate to meet agreed upon service level agreements, including the implementation of disaster recovery and avoidance procedures, and daily data backups of data.
+The Vendor will maintain information, application, and service resilience adequate to meet agreed upon service level agreements, including the implementation of disaster recovery and avoidance procedures, and daily data backups of data.

-The Vendor must restrict access by Vendor’s Agents to BYU Data to only that needed to adequately perform the Services.
-BYU Data must be isolated from other customers and external entities, except for Third-Party Host Providers.
-Vendor must use strong encryption for BYU Data at rest and in transit.
-Administrative access to system and application functions associated with BYU Data must require multi‐factor authentication.
-Vendor must conduct regular security assessments of Vendor’s Agents with access to BYU Data, information systems or facilities, and restrict Vendor’s Agents from subcontracting duties with respect to the Services without prior approval by Vendor and BYU.
-Upon BYU’s request, Vendor must promptly suspend or terminate access by Vendor’s Agents to ensure the security of BYU Data, information systems and facilities.
+The Vendor will restrict access by Vendor’s Agents to BYU Data to only that needed to adequately perform the Services.
+BYU Data will be isolated from other customers and external entities, except for Third-Party Host Providers.
+Vendor will use strong encryption for BYU Data at rest and in transit.
+Administrative access to system and application functions associated with BYU Data will require multi‐factor authentication.
+Vendor will conduct regular security assessments of Vendor’s Agents with access to BYU Data, information systems, or facilities, and will restrict Vendor’s Agents from subcontracting duties with respect to the Services without prior approval by Vendor and BYU.
+Upon BYU’s request, Vendor will promptly suspend or terminate access by Vendor’s Agents to ensure the security of BYU Data, information systems, and facilities.

-The Vendor must log and monitor critical application, system, and account security events.
-Where possible, the Vendor must enable API access for security‐event logs to be accessed by BYU log‐collection processes.
+The Vendor will log and monitor critical application, system, and account security events.
+Where possible, the Vendor will enable API access for security‐event logs to be accessed by BYU log‐collection processes.

-The Vendor must implement reasonable perimeter and facility physical security controls.
+The Vendor will implement reasonable perimeter and facility physical security controls.

 THIRD-PARTY SERVICE PROVIDERS

-The Vendor must contractually require that all Third-Party Services Providers storing or Processing BYU Data maintain information security standards and practices at least as restrictive as those listed here and in the Service Agreement.
+The Vendor will contractually require that all Third-Party Hosting Services providers storing or Processing BYU Data maintain information security standards and practices at least as restrictive as those listed here and in the Service Agreement.

 Questions?
 Please contact the CES Security Operations Center.